-During this presentation observations on a variety of interesting failures will be examined and pertinent engineering lessons highlighted.
+During this presentation observations on a variety of interesting failures was examined and pertinent engineering lessons highlighted.
 The failures briefly examined include:

-The presentation will reflect on relevant simulation issues as well as engineering lessons.
+The presentation reflected on relevant simulation issues as well as engineering lessons.

 Note: The recording is only available to NAFEMS members.